jeffkl/packageshadingprototype/README.md

-# packageshadingprototype
+# Package Shading Prototype
-A prototype assembly shader
+A prototype assembly shader for rewriting dependent assemblies and shading/hiding them from consumers